-After temporary closures during the statewide lockdown in March, servers and restaurant staff are back at work and are excited to serve you.
+After temporary closures during the statewide lockdown and indoor-dining freezes, servers and restaurant staff are back at work and are excited to serve you.
 But keep in mind that they, too, are navigating this new social etiquette.
 Waitstaff have had to change their ingrained work patterns to accommodate new regulations and, in some instances, are having to have hard conversations with customers.
 Across the state, face coverings are required indoors for everyone age 5 and up except while eating and drinking.
 Enforcing these rules is a job that often falls to the frontline workers.
 Consider showing your appreciation for their efforts with a more generous tip.

 Extra Emphasis on Clean

 While cleanliness has been a long-standing pillar of the restaurant industry, new guidelines and best practices during COVID-19 have changed the way staff are bussing tables.
 “It takes a little bit longer to clean every table because we just have to be that much more particular about cleaning every surface,” says Pam Morgan, who owns McKay Cottage Restaurant in Bend.
 Her staff cleans every saltshaker, armchair and menu, all of which she says her customers notice and appreciate.
 “Paying attention to all the little details I think makes the difference,” she says.
 “We need to stay open; we need to keep the economy going.”

 Consider Takeout as an Option